lab3911/boardgame-helper/README.md

-# Cloudflare Worker Proxy

-Deploy this worker and set a secret `OPENAI_API_KEY`.
-Then use its URL in Settings.
+Deploy to Cloudflare Workers and set PROXY in assets/js/app.js to your worker URL, e.g. https://<name>.workers.dev/proxy?url=